Exercises – Long Day#

 Let \(C\) and \(D\) be sets given in the roster forms:

-Which elements do the sets \(C \cap D\) and \(C \cup D\,\) contain?
+Describe which elements the sets \(C \cap D\) and \(C \cup D\,\) contain.

 Answer

 \(C \cap D\) contains all natural numbers that are both a multiple of \(2\) and of \(3\).
-Thus, \(C \cap D= \{n \in \Bbb{N} \, | \, n=6m \,\,\,\mathrm{where} \,\,\, m \in \Bbb{N}\}\).
+Thus \(C \cap D\) consists of all natural numbers that are a multiple of \(6\).
+In other words: \(C \cap D= \{n \in \Bbb{N} \, | \, n=6m \,\,\,\mathrm{where} \,\,\, m \in \Bbb{N}\}\).

 \(C \cup D\) contains all natural numbers that are a multiple of \(2\) or a multiple of \(3\).
 Thus, \(C \cup D = \{2,3,4,6,8,9,10,12,\dots\}.\)